elmtree-askmo/cloudcannon-app/content/learn/sociology/how-do-ordinary-and-symbolic-landscapes-reflect-human-action-and-symbolism.md

 url: /learn/sociology/questions/how-do-ordinary-and-symbolic-landscapes-reflect-human-action-and-symbolism
 score: -1.0
 related_article1:
-    id: 159820
+    id: 159823
+    title: >-
-    title: How do daily routines and social norms contribute to the social construction of place?
+        How do GIS and mapping contribute to geographic analysis and visualization?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-daily-routines-and-social-norms-contribute-to-the-social-construction-of-place
+    url: /learn/sociology/questions/how-do-gis-and-mapping-contribute-to-geographic-analysis-and-visualization
 related_article2:
-    id: 159825
+    id: 159830
-    title: What are the main types of map projections and their characteristics?
+    title: >-
+        Describe the concept of sense of place and its importance to insiders and outsiders.
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-main-types-of-map-projections-and-their-characteristics
+    url: /learn/sociology/questions/describe-the-concept-of-sense-of-place-and-its-importance-to-insiders-and-outsiders
 related_article3:
-    id: 159823
+    id: 159830
-    title: How do GIS and mapping contribute to geographic analysis and visualization?
+    title: >-
+        Describe the concept of sense of place and its importance to insiders and outsiders.
     subject: Sociology
-    url: /learn/sociology/questions/how-do-gis-and-mapping-contribute-to-geographic-analysis-and-visualization
+    url: /learn/sociology/questions/describe-the-concept-of-sense-of-place-and-its-importance-to-insiders-and-outsiders
 related_article4:
-    id: 159823
+    id: 159818
-    title: How do GIS and mapping contribute to geographic analysis and visualization?
+    title: >-
+        How do social and natural interactions influence spatial relationships?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-gis-and-mapping-contribute-to-geographic-analysis-and-visualization
+    url: /learn/sociology/questions/how-do-social-and-natural-interactions-influence-spatial-relationships
 related_article5:
-    id: 159823
+    id: 159826
-    title: How do GIS and mapping contribute to geographic analysis and visualization?
+    title: >-
+        How do raster and vector maps differ in GIS applications?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-gis-and-mapping-contribute-to-geographic-analysis-and-visualization
+    url: /learn/sociology/questions/how-do-raster-and-vector-maps-differ-in-gis-applications
 ---

 &nbsp;